khyron-realm/khyron-realm-website/docs/gameplay/spaceship.md

 <!-- [Inner Core image] -->

 The inner core of the spaceship powers all the hubs.
 Fuelled with dark matter, it can sustain the fusion reaction for a million years.
 Its outer shell is made out of reinforced titanium to be protected from the environment.
-Due to the Khyron seismic activity, we will need to execute a diagnosis procedure on the inner core once at a few days to repair eventual damages or errors.
+Due to the Khyron seismic activity, we will need to execute a diagnosis procedure on the inner core once in a few days to repair eventual damages or errors.

 ## Generator Modules